textcreationpartnership/A03783/README.md

 ##Content Summary##

 #####Front#####
-King Edward the 2 surnamed Carnaruen was crouned att westminster at the 22 yere of his age the 24 ofTHE DEPLORABLE LIFE AND DEATH▪ of EDWARD the Second, KING of ENGLAND.Together with the Downefall of
+King Edward the 2 surnamed Carnaruen was crouned att westminster at the 22 yere of his age the 24 of
 #####Body#####

 1. THE DEPLORABLE Life and Death, of Edward the Second, KING of ENGLAND.